 Taking it online

-Here at the foundation we aim to draw on this knowledge and continue to explore different avenues for organising dialogues, as well as share our own experiences in how online spaces can be used in this regard.
+Here at the Dag Hammarskjöld Foundation, we aim to draw on this knowledge and continue to explore different avenues for organising dialogues, and to share our own experiences in how online spaces can be used in this regard.
 Of course, online interactions will never be able to completely replace person-to-person communication.
 And it should be recognised that not all people have ready access to technology.
 In times like these, those most marginalised in our communities are likely to be harder hit by the health and economic implications of the pandemic and be further excluded from conversations that are moved online.
 Efforts to find creative ways to make sure their perspectives are included in online spaces is imperative.
 But as we reflect on the multitude meanings that dialogue has for people across the globe, perhaps online platforms can help us take a step in the right direction.